 Increasing legal controls over the use of immobilizing drugs has further encouraged this team approach, particularly in countries such as South Africa where the use of dangerous drugs has been limited to licensed veterinary professionals.

-The Wildlife Capture Africa Course represents the evolution of ideas, knowledge, and experience over the last 30 years that can only be of benefit to the wildlife industry in southern Africa and those professionals around the world working with captive or free-ranging wild animals.
+The Malilangwe Course in Chemical and Physical Restraint of African Wildlife represents the evolution of ideas, knowledge, and experience over the last 30 years that can only be of benefit to the wildlife industry in southern Africa and those professionals around the world working with captive or free-ranging wild animals.
 This course is a testament to the energy and hard work by all involved over the years.